ivanbtrujillo/React-Native-Boilerplate/readme.md

 ## State management
 I use Redux and Redux promises to manage the state throught my app, mutating it using actions and reducers.

+## Router
+React-Native-Router-Flux is integrated with Redux in this project.

 ## More to come:
 To extends the functionality of this boilerplate, i will make some usefull components in other repositories that will be easy to integrate with our app.

+* Example of update state and read state
+* A better folder structure
 * Google maps component
 * AsyncStorage example
 * Social Login component using Oauth